 La Llorona may be the area’s most famous ghost tale, about a weeping woman who roams the riverside, searching for her children after she threw them into the river.
 She had an immediate change of heart and ran after them, reaching out to save them, from the waters, but she fell and died.
 Legend has it you can still hear her calling their names in mournful cries in her endless search to find them.

-The Oldest House is reputed to be haunted by two sisters who once lived there and were said to be witches, offering love spells and other potions to those in search of otherworldly aid.
+The oldest house in Santa Fe is reputed to be haunted by two sisters who once lived there and were said to be witches, offering love spells and other potions to those in search of otherworldly aid.
 The sisters took revenge on a customer who refused to pay when his love spell didn’t work, and the man ended up dead.
 It could be his ghost who’s been seen wandering the lane beside the house.
 The sisters were later beheaded after a trial resulting in guilty verdicts, and there have been reported sightings of a head rolling right down De Vargas Street.

-Just around the corner, the P.E.R.A.
-Building, was built on top of an old pauper’s cemetery.
-Employees have felt invisible hands tripping them as they’re headed down the stairs into the basement, and heard moans and cries from the bowels of the building.
-Not a single state employee who works in the building will go down to the basement…alone…after sunset.
+Just around the corner is the P.E.R.A.
+Building, which was built on top of an old pauper’s cemetery.
+Employees have felt invisible hands tripping them as they’ve headed down the stairs into the basement, and heard moans and cries from the bowels of the building.
+We’re told not a single state employee who works in the building will go down to the basement…alone…after sunset.

-Happy Haunted Halloween!This article was posted by SantaFe.com
+Happy Haunted Halloween!This article was posted by Cheryl Fallstead